 Dr. Ward has developed a routine vaccination schedule based on recommendations by the American Animal Hospital Association (AAHA) and current veterinary standards.
 We offer routine vaccines as well as lifestyle vaccines such as the Lyme disease, Leptospirosis and Canine Influenza vaccines.
 Reminder cards are sent to you to inform you when your pet is due for vaccine boosters.
 Please call with any questions regarding your pet’s vaccinations.

 Irritating skin issues are uncomfortable and have a variety of common causes including seasonal and non-seasonal allergies, mites or other parasites, infection, or more serious metabolic problems.
 Following correct diagnosis, we can prescribe the appropriate combination of treatments and dietary changes for your pet’s particular condition.

-Boarding for Dogs and Cats
+Boarding for Dogs and Cats of Active Clients

 We serve Purina Veterinary Diets unless you provide your pet’s special diet.
 Indoor and outdoor kennel spaces are available.
 Medications are administered by trained team members.

 Space is limited so please call for reservations as soon as your travel dates are planned.

 Prescription medications are filled in our in-house pharmacy for your convenience.
 We maintain a supply of reliable veterinary pharmaceutical products from reputable suppliers.
 Please call ahead for refills or use our online refill request form to decrease your wait time.